Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [Smart NPC Potions](https://www.nexusmods.com/skyrimspecialedition/mods/40102) makes it so enemies sometimes carry and use a couple of potions and poisons just like you do.
 This will make fights fairer, more unpredictable and harder.
 - [Enhanced Enemy AI](https://www.nexusmods.com/skyrimspecialedition/mods/32063) is a script-free and lightweight improvement to combat style of all enemies.
 They are now smarter, making fights more challenging.
 - [Wait Your Turn](https://www.nexusmods.com/skyrimspecialedition/mods/65091) is a lightweight combat add-on mod that adds circling behaviour to enemies.
 Now, group combat is more fair and fun for the player, as enemies will no longer attack all at once without a pattern.
-- [SkyTEST](https://www.nexusmods.com/skyrimspecialedition/mods/1104) gives new AI to animals for more realistic behavior.
-- [Dragon War](https://www.nexusmods.com/skyrimspecialedition/mods/51310) is a complete and lightweight overhaul of Skyrim’s dragons, designed to improve the overall experience of dragon fights.

 ### Magic